DevAnsar/iotcontroller_back/READEME.md

 Exactly something like this: DB_CONNECTION=mongodb://<user>:<password>@etc-xxx.mongodb.net/...

 ### `npm install`
+Install the required packages

+### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:8080](http://localhost:8080) to run it in the browser.

-### `npm start`

-stert project